Traveling takes it out of even the hardiest of travelers, here’s some tips to help make your journey that bit smoother

 By not eating much on the plane also limits your intake of salty food and so you’re not retaining a ton of water and getting super inflamed.
 I think the diet part is the most important part of flying, and the fasting bit helps with the illness prevention because you’re not consuming quite as many germs.

-I always take shoe dryers, they’re heaters that you slide into your shoes.
-They help to dry them out if I’ve been out cycling in the wet.
+I always take shoe dryers.
+They’re heaters that you slide into your shoes.
+They help dry them out if I’ve been out cycling in the wet.
 It makes such a difference to put your shoes back on the next day and they’re not wet.
 I usually have to loan them to my roommate as well.

 Ken Vanmarcke – Directeur Sportif

-One of the most important things is my headphones; actually from the moment I leave the house I put them on, then the first time I take them off is when I arrive at my hotel.
+One of the most important things is my headphones.
+From the moment I leave the house I put them on, then the first time I take them off is when I arrive at my hotel.
 It gives me a comfortable feeling and they’re noise cancelling so everything is quiet and it’s less hard on the mind.

 David Castol – Team Doctor